 The starting point of great food is often in a humble market stall.
 Some of Sydney’s finest chefs and restaurateurs have honed their skills behind a stand, including O Tama Carey whose Lankan Filling Station made its start at Carriageworks.
-Donut Papi also cut its teeth selling doughnuts and custard-filled bombos at market pop-ups across the city.
-That’s also how Alem’s House got its start.
+Donut Papi also cut its teeth selling doughnuts and custard-filled bombos at market pop-ups across the city, as did Alem’s House.

 “We did the market circuit, serving Ethiopian food at Kings Cross, Marrickville and Berowra,” says Nethanet Assefa.
 She owns the recently-opened Camperdown cafe with her husband Nicholas Gilmore, her mum Alem – the cafe’s namesake – and her dad Assefa.